 Consider a film, a song or a poem to reinforce what your users have spent some time absorbing.

-Creating emotionally engaging and story-rich content enhances learner engagement and impact.
+TL;DRCreating emotionally engaging and story-rich content enhances learner engagement and impact.
 The use of powerful stories around real human struggle, coupled with the emotional context of new information, can help learners attach personal meaning to new information, thus making learning content more memorable.
+To make your learning programs more engaging, collect user data on content usage and their learning interests, and think creatively about what can be considered learning content. |

-¹ TED Talks: The Official TED Guide to Public Speaking by Chris Anderson
+¹ TED Talks: The Official TED Guide to Public Speaking by Chris Anderson.

 About TED@Work